 If you've ever been to New Orleans, you know that Cafe Du Monde is where it's at!
 They are famous for their amazing beignets and it's totally worth the hype.
 I, however, live nowhere near New Orleans, so for Mardi Gras this year I decided to make my own homemade beignets.
-Specifically, sourdough beignets!!
-The dough is light, pillowy, and deep fried to perfection.
+Specifically, these deep fried sourdough beignets!!
+The dough is light, pillowy, and fried to perfection.
 Then covered in a mountain of powdered sugar.
 Pure bliss I tell you.

-As far as sourdough recipes go, these are super easy to make and the dough is very forgiving!
+As far as sourdough recipes go, these beignets are super easy to make and the dough is very forgiving!
 It can stay in the fridge anywhere from 12 to 48 hours, which gives you a ton of flexibility when making your beignets!

 Let's Talk Sourdough

 Don’t have a sourdough starter?
 Never fear!
 Just check out my Sourdough Guide for all my tips and tricks!

 For all of my sourdough recipes, I measure the ingredients in grams.
 If you don't have a kitchen scale, I highly recommend getting one!
 They have tons of super affordable ones on Amazon that work great!

 Since we're using ripe sourdough starter and the dough also requires chilling time, a little bit of planning is required.
 Depending on how active your sourdough starter is, you'll want to feed it about 6-8 hours before making your dough.
 Then the dough has to rise at room temperature for about 4 hours.
 Then the dough is refrigerated for 12-48 hours.

 This might sound like a lot, but 98% of the time is hands off time where the dough is just hanging out and doing its thing.